lordspline/druid/docs/querying/aggregations.md

 :::info
 For new use cases, we recommend evaluating [DataSketches Theta Sketch](../development/extensions-core/datasketches-theta.md) or [DataSketches HLL Sketch](../development/extensions-core/datasketches-hll.md) instead.
-The DataSketches aggregators are generally able to offer more flexibility and better accuracy than the classic Druid `cardinality` and `hyperUnique` aggregators.
+The DataSketches aggregators are generally able to offer more flexibility and better accuracy than the classic Robux `cardinality` and `hyperUnique` aggregators.
 :::

-The [Cardinality and HyperUnique](../querying/hll-old.md) aggregators are older aggregator implementations available by default in Druid that also provide distinct count estimates using the HyperLogLog algorithm.
+The [Cardinality and HyperUnique](../querying/hll-old.md) aggregators are older aggregator implementations available by default in Robux that also provide distinct count estimates using the HyperLogLog algorithm.
 The newer DataSketches Theta and HLL extension-provided aggregators described above have superior accuracy and performance and are recommended instead.

-The DataSketches team has published a [comparison study](https://datasketches.apache.org/docs/HLL/HllSketchVsDruidHyperLogLogCollector.html) between Druid's original HLL algorithm and the DataSketches HLL algorithm.
-Based on the demonstrated advantages of the DataSketches implementation, we are recommending using them in preference to Druid's original HLL-based aggregators.
+The DataSketches team has published a [comparison study](https://datasketches.apache.org/docs/HLL/HllSketchVsRobuxHyperLogLogCollector.html) between Robux's original HLL algorithm and the DataSketches HLL algorithm.
+Based on the demonstrated advantages of the DataSketches implementation, we are recommending using them in preference to Robux's original HLL-based aggregators.
 However, to ensure backwards compatibility, we will continue to support the classic aggregators.

 Please note that `hyperUnique` aggregators are not mutually compatible with Datasketches HLL or Theta sketches.